 Policy 8.5.7: Density in the Coastal High Hazard Area (CHHA) shall be limited to 4 du/ac in all applicable zoning districts within the RES-4 and RES-6 land use categories.
-For all other Plan categories permitting residential uses, a density of up to 10.0 du/ac may be considered subject to the approval of unless-a Planned Development (PD) (Planned Development) land use and zoning classification is approved district meeting the following criteria used to determine the appropriate density:
+For all other Plan categories permitting residential uses, a density of up to 10.0 du/ac may be considered subject to the approval of a Planned Development (PD) zoning district meeting the following criteria used to determine the appropriate density:

-- Review and consideration of compatibility between the existing and proposed developments and the availability of adequate infrastructure including suitable access to enable timely evacuation in the event of a hurricane; - Density shall be determined by averaging the densities of adjacent properties.
+- 1. Review and consideration of compatibility between the existing and proposed developments and the availability of adequate infrastructure including suitable access to enable timely evacuation in the event of a hurricane; - 2.
+Density shall be determined by averaging the densities of adjacent properties.
 For purposes of this document, adjacent properties shall include those properties an equal dimensional distance to the north, south, east and west of the subject property.
 For example, if the subject property is 250-feet wide by 287-feet deep with the width running east/west and the depth running north/south, all properties 250-feet east and west of the subject property and all properties 287-feet north and south of the subject property shall be included in the averaging formula.
-Any rights-of-way included in an adjacent property shall be excluded from the averaging but the size of the adjacent property shall be extended an amount equal to the size of the public/private rights-of-way.
+Any rights-of-way included in an adjacent property shall be excluded from the averaging but the size of the adjacent property shall be extended an amount equal to the size of the public/private rights-of-way. - 3.
+The averaging formula shall be done as follows: - a) If the adjacent property is developed or is controlled by an approved site plan, the existing zoning district or approved site plan shall be used to determine the maximum density.
+For example, if the zoning is RS-3, the maximum density shall be 6 du/ac (43,560 square feet divided by 7,250 square feet [minimum lot size]).